Do I Need Pool Shock? When and Why to Shock Your Pool

 1. Test current FC, pH, and CYA levels with a reliable test kit

-3. Adjust pH to 7.4-7.6 before shocking for maximum effectiveness
+3. Adjust pH to 7.2 or below before shocking for maximum effectiveness

-4. Add liquid chlorine around pool perimeter with pump running
+4. Wearing safety goggles and gloves, add liquid chlorine around pool perimeter with pump running in a well-ventilated area

 5. Brush pool surfaces thoroughly after adding chlorine